Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-12-09-rdpkerberos.md

 The catch though in this whack a mole situation, is that by doing this it then allowed threat actors to pass the hash and to also allow authentication using Kerberos.
 So this puts companies in a bind to decide whether to prioritise the chances of passwords being stolen from LSASS versus credentials being reused to get onto their machines.

-Therefore when you read a lot of DFIR reports you actually see threat actors enabling the feature to allow them access!
+Therefore when you read a lot of DFIR reports you actually see threat actors enabling this feature to allow them access!

 ### The inverse logic of RestrictedAdmin